ngominhthoai/Visualisation-Edt/README.md

    - Use the admin credentials created in step 4 to log in and access the admin panel.

 Please note that these instructions assume a basic familiarity with command-line tools and Python development.
 Adjustments may be necessary depending on your specific environment and requirements.

-If you encounter any issues during installation or usage, please refer to the project's documentation or seek assistance from the project's support channels.